 Tuxford Academy is committed to developing the potential of every student.
 We believe that everyone has the right to be supported and challenged in order to reach their potential.
 We care for all our students equally, regardless of ability and encourage them to thrive.

-The government asks schools to identify various groups of students and the more able are such a group.
-The provision for our more able students is all about equity.
+The government asks schools to identify various groups of students and the higher attaining students are such a group.
+The provision for our more able/higher attaining students is all about equity.
 Such students have a right to be educated according to their potential needs and abilities.

 It is important to recognise that our more able students are individuals with their own strengths and weaknesses.
-In order to support, stretch and challenge this group we have a register.
+In order to support, stretch and challenge this group we have a more able/higher attainers register.
 This register is a working document and is updated.
+This allows our staff to help support and challenge our students.

 Identification

-Our more able students are identified using a number of measures; for example, CATs results, KS2 SATs results and primary school recommendations are used.
+Our more able/higher attaining students are identified using a number of measures; for example, CATs results, key stage 2 SATs results and primary school recommendations are used.
 In addition, for later years, faculties also identify our more able using criteria established by subjects and teachers; peer comparison (performing two to three years ahead of peers) and talent identification (sport, music, drama, art and dance).

-The enhancement of learning opportunities for the more able group is part of ensuring that the needs of all of our students are met.
+The enhancement of learning opportunities for our more able/higher attainers is part of ensuring that the needs of all of our students are met.

 All students are encouraged and stretched academically in their lesson as we believe that ‘a rising tide lifts all ships’.